 Bioengineering is so inter-disciplinary!
 Science, medical, and/or engineering databases may need to be consulted.
-These four are excellent choices for bioengineering:
+These five are excellent choices for bioengineering:

 Excellent coverage of biology and other sciences.
 Also excellent for tracking cited and citing articles.

 - peer-reviewd journals, meetings, conference proceedings, books, and other literature